vapoursynth/vapoursynth/doc/pythonreference.rst

 ================

 VapourSynth is separated into a core library and a Python module.
-This section deals with how the core library is exposed through Python and some of the special things, such as slicing and output, unique to Python scripting.
+This section explains how the core library is exposed through Python and some of the special things unique to Python scripting, such as slicing and output.

 VapourSynth Structure
 #####################

 To use the VapourSynth library you must first retrieve the Core object, using get_core().
-This core may then load plugins which all end up in their own unit, or namespace, so to say, to avoid naming conflicts in the contained functions.
+This core may then load plugins, which all end up in their own unit, or namespace, so to say, to avoid naming conflicts in the contained functions.
 For this reason you call a plugin function with *core.unit.Function()*.